CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/round3.rst

-Training and Evaluating
+Training and Evaluation
 ================================
-We provide example codes of training in `rllib` and evaluating the model from `rllib`.
+We provide example codes for training in `rllib` and evaluating the model from `rllib`.

 - rllib_train.py: